Skip to main content

 Check ripple configuration:

-curl -X GET https://{EKODB_API_URL}/api/ripples/list \
+curl -X GET https://{EKODB_API_URL}/api/ripples/config \

 -H "Authorization: Bearer {ADMIN_TOKEN}"